Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Abstract

 \section{Abstract}

-Unhealthy dietary habits are considered as the primary cause of multiple chronic diseases such as obesity and diabetes.
-The automatic food intake monitoring system has the potential to improve the quality of life (QoF) of people with dietary related diseases through dietary assessment.
-In this work, we propose a novel contact-less radar-based food intake monitoring approach.
+Unhealthy dietary habits are considered as the primary cause of various chronic diseases, including obesity and diabetes.
+The automatic food intake monitoring system has the potential to improve the quality of life (QoL) of people with diet-related diseases through dietary assessment.
+In this work, we propose a novel contactless radar-based approach for food intake monitoring.
 Specifically, a Frequency Modulated Continuous Wave (FMCW) radar sensor is employed to recognize fine-grained eating and drinking gestures.
-The fine-grained eating/drinking gesture contains a series of movement from raising the hand to the mouth until putting away the hand from the mouth.
-A 3D temporal convolutional network (3D-TCN) is developed to detect and segment eating and drinking gestures in meal sessions by processing the Range-Doppler Cube (RD Cube).
-Unlike previous radar-based research, this work collects data in continuous meal sessions.
-We create a public dataset that contains 48 meal sessions (3121 eating gestures and 608 drinking gestures) from 48 participants with a total duration of 783 minutes.
+The fine-grained eating/drinking gesture contains a series of movements from raising the hand to the mouth until putting away the hand from the mouth.
+A 3D temporal convolutional network with self-attention (3D-TCN-Att) is developed to detect and segment eating and drinking gestures in meal sessions by processing the Range-Doppler Cube (RD Cube).
+Unlike previous radar-based research, this work collects data in continuous meal sessions (more realistic scenarios).
+We create a public dataset comprising 70 meal sessions (4,132 eating gestures and 893 drinking gestures) from 70 participants with a total duration of 1,155 minutes.
 Four eating styles (fork \& knife, chopsticks, spoon, hand) are included in this dataset.
-To validate the performance of the proposed approach, 8-fold cross validation method is applied.
-Experimental results show that our proposed 3D-TCN outperforms the model that combines a convolutional neural network and a long-short-term-memory network (CNN-LSTM), and also the CNN-Bidirectional LSTM model (CNN-BiLSTM) in eating and drinking gesture detection.
-The 3D-TCN model achieves a segmental F1-score of 0.887 and 0.844 for eating and drinking gestures, respectively.
+To validate the performance of the proposed approach, seven-fold cross-validation method is applied.
+The 3D-TCN-Att model achieves a segmental F1-score of 0.896 and 0.868 for eating and drinking gestures, respectively.
 The results of the proposed approach indicate the feasibility of using radar for fine-grained eating and drinking gesture detection and segmentation in meal sessions.